The Bankrate promise

 - Price of parts – With Jeep vehicles manufactured domestically versus overseas, the price of parts could be less expensive compared to foreign vehicles.
 Insurance providers take this into account when assessing the amount it would cost for replacement parts.

 - Safety features – Enhanced safety features can help lower overall costs for auto insurance for Jeeps.
-The Jeep Grand Cherokee and Jeep Wrangler include options such as blind-spot monitoring and rear cross-path detection to better assist the driver.
+The ProTech I system comes standard on all Jeep Grand Cherokee models and includes blind-spot warnings, rear cross-path monitoring and a rear backup camera.
+It’s also possible to add blind-spot monitoring, rear cross-path detection and park assist to make driving even safer.